chrisleefoster/MadGraph5-scripts/README.md

 # MadGraph5-scripts
-MadGraph5 scripts offers various scripts aiding in the automation of [MadGraph5_aMC@NLO](https://launchpad.net/mg5amcnlo).
+MadGraph5 scripts offers various scripts aiding in the automation fixed-ordered analysis using [MadGraph5_aMC@NLO](https://launchpad.net/mg5amcnlo).
 MG5 is a framework for calculating theoretical results of particle collisions.
 For more information on MG5, see my [setup guide (work-in-progress)](https://github.com/chrisleefoster/MadGraph5-setup).

-This work is adapted from scripts made for producing the NLO/LO cross sections and distributions seen in [this paper](https://arxiv.org/abs/2312.00861).
+This work is adapted from scripts utilized in producing the NLO/LO cross sections and distributions seen in [this paper](https://arxiv.org/abs/2312.00861).
 Below is a flow chart of the workflow.

 ![Workflow flowchart](images/mg5-flowchart.png)